IPA-CAPSA: The Inter-Regional Visiting Psychoanalytic Scholars Fund

 CAPSA Committee consideration of Application Forms

-- Recommend changes be made to the Application to more adequately satisfy CAPSA programme criteria (see 15 below).
+b) Recommend changes be made to the Application to more adequately satisfy CAPSA programme criteria (see paragraph 15 below).

 Criteria for selection

-- Which do not contravene the restriction on individual speakers in paragraph 8 above.
+e) Which do not contravene the restriction on individual speakers in paragraph 7 above.

 Approval and funding criteria

-- CAPSA funds will be available to approved events for up to a year from the date of the approval letter.
+e) CAPSA funds will be available to approved events for up to a year from the date of the approval letter (except online events that must take place on or before 31 May in the year following approval).
 The funds do not necessarily need to be spent or claimed in the year in which they were approved.

 Collating and disseminating results of approved projects